Probing quantum effects with classical stochastic analogs: Model

-It is natural to choose for $\tau$ the classical thermalization time of velocities: $\tau = m/\gamma$, where $\gamma$ is the drag coefficient of the object in the fluid that makes up the thermal bath.
+It is natural to choose $\tau = m/\gamma$, where $\gamma$ is the drag coefficient of the object in the fluid that makes up the thermal bath.
 Finally, taking the limit $\tau \rightarrow 0$ and $m \rightarrow 0$ , while $m/\tau = \gamma$ remains finite, enables us to drop the inertial terms [left-hand side of Eq. (\ref{eqmotion})] and to inject the expression for $nu$ into the continuity equation \eqref{continuity}, leading to a single quantum drift-diffusion (QDD) equation for the density \cite{Pinnau2002}:

 This equation has the structure of a classical Fokker-Planck equation for Brownian motion, and differs from it only by the presence of the Bohm potential.
 This is an important difference, however, as the Bohm potential $V_{\rm Bohm}[n] $ is itself a functional of the probability density $n(x,t)$ and its derivatives.
 The stochastic process underlying Eq. (\ref{Eq:QDD}) belongs to the class of McKean-Vlasov processes \cite{McKean1966,kolokoltsov_2010}, describing random variables whose trajectories depend on their own probability distribution.
 The Langevin equation of the stochastic process associated with Eq. (\ref{Eq:QDD}) can be written as: